EdwardDixon/pase/README.md

 An example of each of these files can be found in the `data/` folder of the repo.
 Build them based on your data files.

-_NOTE: The `filename2spkclass` dictionary is required to create a train/valid/test split which holds out some speakers from training, such that self-supervised training validation tracks the workers' losses with unseen identities (thus to truly generalize).
+_NOTE: The `filename2spkclass` dictionary is required to create a train/valid/test split which **holds out some speakers from training**, such that self-supervised training validation tracks the workers' losses with unseen identities (thus to truly generalize).
 Those labels, however, are not used during training for this is an unsupervised framework._